 No, but I spent 18 months apprenticed to a mikan farmer absorbing everything I could about mikan cultivation for book research.
 My daughter and I moved into a small agricultural community for several months so that I could learn more about farm cooperatives and experience life in a tiny rural Japanese village.

 Your picture book Twilight Chant is written like a poem, and One Wave at a Time is like a long poem.
+And Listening to Trees is written in haibun.
 Do you also write poetry?

-I love to write poetry, whether in my verse novels, in my picture books or as stand-alone poems.
-And I especially love to read and write narrative poems--poems that tell a story, even just a wisp of a story.
+Yes, I love to write poetry, whether in my verse novels, in my picture books or as stand-alone poems.
+I love the haibun form from Japan, made famous by the 17th century Japanese poet Bashō that combines haiku and prose.
+And I love to read and write narrative poems--poems that tell a story, even just a wisp of a story.
+I'm a slow poet, but I'm always listening for poetry.

 The Wakame Gatherers features a girl who goes seaweed gathering with her two grandmothers.
 How did you become interested in wakame seaweed?